-This post covers things to do in San Francisco in September, including concerts, free events, nighttime, as well as family-friendly activities.
+This post covers the top ten things to do in San Francisco in September 2023, including concerts, free events, nighttime, as well as family-friendly activities.

 This section features our top 10 activities to enjoy in San Francisco throughout September.